ArturColen/Cotemig-framework-works/README.md

 Access the page [here](https://04-stock-table.surge.sh/).

 ### 05 - Menu and BMI
-Exercises carried out in order to fix the content learned during the 1st stage.
+The projects were developed in order to fix the contents learned throughout the 1st stage and consist of a weekly menu, where the user fills in the table with the foods he will consume each day and a BMI calculator to be able to measure body mass from the user's height and weight.

 Access the page [here](https://05-menu-and-bmi-projects.surge.sh/).